 Indicator (a) Inmates who are identified through the screening process or who admit a history of sexual trauma can be referred to either Mental Health Services or the local rape crisis agency.
 The Auditor confirmed this practice through the review of documented cases in Inmate files and interviews with inmates and Mental health and case management staff.
 DOC policy OP 730.2 MHS Screening, Assessment, and Classification (page 6) set forth the requirement to refer all individuals who are admitted with past histories of sexual assault or sexual victimization to mental health who will follow up within 14 days.
 The policy states, "In institutions, within 14 days of completion of the Classification Assessment, the QMHP will notify those offenders, identified as HRSA or HRSV, of the availability for a follow-up meeting with a mental health practitioner and inform the Inmate of available relevant treatment and programming.
-Notification will be documented on the Prison Rape Elimination Act

-(PREA) QMHP Follow-Up form.
+Notification will be documented on the Prison Rape Elimination Act (PREA) QMHP Follow-Up form.
 The cases reviewed supported follow-up occurring within the required timeframes.
 Virginia DOC has forms to be completed that document the inmate's being seen and offered services.
 The cases supported inmates were seen by mental health within 1 week of the disclosure.
 Inmates who were interviewed support that they have the ability to address their issues through the mental health services of their past abuse.
 The inmates' understanding of the services of the local rape crisis agency or the use of the 800 number as a support service varied.
-Some inmates with past histories were aware of the 24-hour option to call for support, and most agreed that professional visits could occur at the facility.
+Inmates interviewed with past histories were aware of the 24-hour option to call for support, and most agreed that professional visits could occur at the facility.
 Inmates support that access to mental health or medical services was not difficult.
-The facility reports upwards of 100 individuals had past abuse trauma in their lives.
-Some inmates report they were offered services but had a treatment in the past, so they declined treatment.
-Case notes confirm the initial follow-up screening is provided and that if the person is believed to be at high risk, they are reassessed at least every six months.
+The facility reports individuals with past abuse trauma in their lives are offered counseling.
+Some inmates report they were offered services but had treatment in the past, so they declined treatment.
+Case notes examples showed the initial follow-up screening is provided and that if the person is believed to be at high risk, they are reassessed at least every six months.
+The onsite file reviews showed inconsistent documentation of individuals who scored as HRSA or HRSV if they did not want to seek mental health services.
+The PREA office of the Virginia Department of Corrections worked with the facility to complete training for 18 staff members who would perform or have access to screening information and mental health staff.
+The Auditor did not find evidence that supported residents with past histories were not being offered mental health services for past trauma but requested the training to further ensure that the offer was documented if the inmate chose to avail themselves of mental health services or not.